 An Armed Constabulary scout who was involved in the bush chase said: “All the men taken were despatched.
 We just stood them on the edge of a cliff and gave them a volley.”

 The ordering of the execution of all the Hauhaus captured by Major Ropata Wahawaha was ruthless, but the memory of the massacre of his people at Matawhero only 8 weeks previously would have been still raw in every mind.

-In-kind – the surviving remains of Te Kooti’s followers moved on to murder everyone they captured using tomahawk and bayonet at the siege of Te Poronu Redoubt & Flour Mill near Whakatane in March and 60 at the two Redoubts at Mohaka, 10th April 1869, less than three months after Ngatapa.”
+In-kind, the surviving remnants of Te Kooti’s followers moved on to murder everyone they captured, using tomahawk and bayonet, at the siege of Te Poronu Redoubt & Flour Mill near Whakatane in March, and 60 at the two Redoubts at Mohaka, 10th April 1869, less than three months after Ngatapa.”

 Historic sites of the New Zealand Wars